cechandler/dissertation-paper/dissertation/source/05b_part3_wald_set_hj.md

 <!-- Set H in Section 2 -->

-Subset *H/b* is a varied repetition of *H/a* related by equivalence, and it contains a great deal more diversity in both the number of segments and differences in attributes.
-Abrahamsen distributes eight, seven, and six segments across the three sequences of Section 2.
-The segments are uniform in attack point and set class but diverse in timbre, dynamics, voice leading, contour, and spatial orientation. *H* segments maintain a periodic cycle of ten measures and a duration of seven triplet quarter notes.
-The change to pizzicato articulation in Var2:Sec2 negates the previously consistent duration but preserves the attack points.
-Table @tbl:wald-sec2-hb-attr displays how attributes change from odd to even phrases within sections as well as from variation to variation.
-Var2:Sec2 contains noticeable disjunctions in dynamics and contour, continuing the trend of Variation 2 having a greater degree of change than Variation 1.
-In Intro:Sec2 and Var1:Sec2, Abrahamsen alternates phrases between symmterical groups of instruments; odd phrases contain a left-side group (I) and an outer circle symmetrical pair (VI), while even phrases balance this with a right-side group (II) and a middle circle symmetrical pair (III and IV).
-Over the three Section 2 sequences, segments of *H* move from timbral diversity in the Introduction to timbral uniformity in Variation 2.
+Subset *H/b* contains greater diversity in both the number of segments and variance in attributes.
+Abrahamsen distributes thirty-two, seventeen, and twelve segments across the three sequences of Section 2, and many are varied repetitions of *H/a* related by equivalence.
+In PartA:Sec1, Abrahamsen alternates *H/a* segments between unaccompanied bass flute and horn, while in PartA:Sec2, he harmonizes *H/b* segments, which contributes to the significant increase the subset's cardinality.
+The diversity of subset *H/b* is captured in Table @tbl:wald-sec2-hb-attr.
+It indicates how attributes vary not only from odd to even phrases within sections but also from variation to variation.
+Var2:Sec2 contains noticeable disjunctions in dynamics, duration,[^PizzChange] and contour, which continues the trend of Variation 2 having a greater degree of change than Variation 1.
+In Intro:Sec2 and Var1:Sec2, Abrahamsen alternates phrases between symmetrical groups of instruments; odd phrases contain a left-side group (I) and an outer circle symmetrical pair (VI), while even phrases balance this with a right-side group (II) and a middle circle symmetrical pair (III and IV).
+Over the three Section 2 sequences in Part A, *H/b* segments move from timbral diversity in the Introduction to timbral uniformity in Variation 2.

+[^PizzChange]: The change to pizzicato articulation in Var2:Sec2 preserves the attack points of prior segments but loses the previously consistent sustained duration.
+This is reflected in Table @tbl:wald-sec2-hb-attr through the change to S~1-duration~ from S~2-duration~ criteria.
+S~1-duration~ describes duration between attack points, while S~2-duration~ describes total duration of a segment.

 Table: Section 2 *H/b* attributes. {#tbl:wald-sec2-hb-attr}